MonicaRoascio/ClassificationRBD/README.md

 ### Phase 2 - Linear Regression model

-  We use as input the best fetaures selected in phase 1
+  We used as input the best fetaures selected in phase 1

   1. Data shuffling and splitting
   2. Features standardization